thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

 1. Pair with another team.

-2. One team is the Microsoft team and the other team is the customer.
+2. One group is the Microsoft team and the other is the customer.

 3. The Microsoft team presents their proposed solution to the customer.